codefenix-ConChaos/SixelGallery/README.md

  Edit the included sixelgallery.msg file to your liking in PabloDraw.

- The `MAX_WIDTH` and `MAX_HEIGHT` settings near the top of the script were decided on somewhat arbitrarily.
-You can change them if you wish.
+ The `scale_max_width` and `scale_max_height` settings were
+ decided on somewhat arbitrarily, but they can be changed.
 I found that images of this size filled the screen of a typical 80x24 SyncTERM console nicely.

- If you don't wish to auto-scale your images in the terminal, you can set the optionScale variable to false, and ImageMagick will not scale down the resulting image.
+ If you don't wish to auto-scale your images in the terminal, you can set the `scale` setting to false, and ImageMagick will not scale down the resulting image.
 However, they will likely end up being too large to view all at once.

 ## Other Notes

- I was too lazy to make an INI file to hold the config options.
-Maybe I'll add that someday so that people don't have to modify the JS file.

  I thought it might be cool to add support for animations, such as animated GIF files, as evidenced by some of the comments in the code.
 Maybe an